TsewangDSherpa/LearnLamaChe/README.md

 - **Lesson Screen**

   - Displays Tibetan characters with audio playback for pronunciation.
+  - Allow users to long press to go to detail page that includes more grammar rules about specific character.
+  - Allow users to navigate to other lessons.
   - Allows users to swipe through flashcards.

 - **Game Screen**